ParthJairam07/ServicePro/docs/PULL_REQUEST_TEMPLATE.md

 ## Checklist
 - [ ] Type of Change
 - [ ] I have performed a self-review of my code before creating a pull request
+- [ ] I have commented and documented all of my code